 - Major version updates of third-party APIs or frameworks, on which your application depends.

 Important!
 On average 45% of application features are never used.
 Adding to this another 19% of features that are rarely used and you should think twice before introducing new functionality.

-Every time you think about major update keep in mind this statistics and maintenance costs.
+Every time you think about major updates keep in mind these statistics and maintenance costs.
 Each function needs some sort of maintenance, but there is a little guarantee this function will be actually used by your audience.